 - You return to your home state at least once a month

 If you are a Minnesota resident, you can file an income tax return with the reciprocity state for a refund of the tax withheld.
 Also, you must file a Minnesota income tax return if you meet the minimum filing requirement for the year.
 You may not need Michigan or North Dakota income tax withheld for personal service income earned in these states.
 For details, contact the reciprocity state’s revenue department.

 If you are a Michigan or North Dakota resident, you can file a Minnesota income tax return for a refund of the tax withheld.
 For more information, see Reciprocity Income Subtraction.
-To avoid having Minnesota tax withheld from your wages, complete Form MWR, Minnesota Reciprocity Exemption Certificate, and provide it to your employer.
+To avoid having Minnesota tax withheld from your wages, complete Form MWR, Minnesota Reciprocity Exemption /Affidavit of Residency, and provide it to your employer.
 You must give your employer a completed Form MWR each year you do not want Minnesota income tax withheld.